 Lenders prioritize reliable income sources and stable employment

-Whether planning to retire, invest in a holiday home, or move to Spain for good, having all the essential information and guidelines is essential for a smooth mortgage application.
-Read on to discover the documents checklist for a non-resident to apply for a Spanish mortgage.
+Whether planning to retire, invest in a holiday home, or move to Spain for good, having all the essential information and guidelines is crucial for a smooth mortgage application.
+Read on to discover the mortgage document requirements in Spain for non-residents.

 Delia Mihuț